 Living rooms are grouped together at the eastern end of the plan, while bedrooms are located towards the western end.
 There are also additional bedrooms in an extension added by architect by Ulrik Plesner in the 1970s, which frames the northwest corner of the garden.

-The layout of this newer section of the house was slightly altered as part of the project.
-It now contains a playroom for the family's children.
+The function of this newer section of the house was changed as part of the project.
+It is now used as a playroom for the family's children.

 Coppin Dockray previously worked on another midcentury property.
 Coppin and her husband bought and renovated a house called Ansty Plum, which was built in 1962 by architect David Levitt and featured a studio designed by Alison and Peter Smithson.